A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects: Parallel implementation

 The creation and removal of blocks during the simulation can lead to an imbalanced distribution of blocks among processes.
 As we use blocks of identical size, load balancing is guaranteed if the number of blocks on each process is the same.
 The load balancing process first computes the index of all blocks on a space-filling Hilbert-curve~\cite{zumbusch2003,Hilbert1891}, then distributes contiguous chunks of blocks to the processes.
 Special care is devoted to keeping the required number of transfers as small as possible.
 The Hilbert-curve preserves the locality of blocks and minimizes the interface between processes.

 Any parallelization by decomposition of the domain requires communication between the processes, either in the form of flux transfer or ghost node synchronization.
 Our blocks are equipped with a layer of $n_{g}$ ghost nodes (where $n_{g}$ depends on the support of the interpolation and discretization stencils) that overlaps with adjacent blocks.
 During the synchronization of the ghost nodes, the processes first prepare the required data, {\it i.e.}, apply restriction and prediction operators if required, and copy them into a buffer, which is then sent to the receiving process.
 The receiver then extracts the data to the ghost node layers of each block.
 We skip more details on this technical part in the interest of brevity.
+The handling of block-block interfaces {\it via} the ghost nodes is linked to the precise definition of blocks and grid, and it is critical for numerical stability.
+We elaborate on our choices in appendix~B (suppl. material)

-Parallelization of an adaptive code is inherently more complicated than in the case of static grids.
+Parallelization of an adaptive code is inherently more complicated than for a code using static grids.
 The number of blocks can vary significantly during a simulation and choosing the same number of processes throughout the simulation is often not an efficient choice.
-On most supercomputers, a simulation is interrupted after a wall time limit is exceeded, which is usually of the order of 24h.
+On most supercomputers, a simulation is interrupted after a given time limit is exceeded, which is usually of the order of 24h.
 We exploit this fact to decide upon resubmission of a simulation if the number of CPUs is increased, decreased or can remain unchanged.
 We will discuss the performance in greater detail in section~\ref{sec:Performance}.